port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/feature management/launchdarkly.md

 1. Go to the DevPortal Builder page.
 2. Select a blueprint you want to ingest using Launchdarkly.
 3. Choose the **Ingest Data** option from the menu.
-4. Select Launchdarkly under the Project Management category.
+4. Select Launchdarkly under the Feature Management category.
 5. Add the contents of your [integration configuration](#configuration-structure) to the editor.
 6. Click `Resync`.